Bentonville, Arkansas: Metropolitan area

 The Northwest Arkansas region consists of three Arkansas counties: Benton, Madison, and Washington.
 The area had a population of 347,045 at the 2000 census which had increased to 463,204 by the 2010 Census (an increase of 33.47 percent).
 The Metropolitan Statistical Area does not consist of the usual principal-city-with-suburbs morphology; instead Bentonville is bordered to the east by Rogers, the north by Bella Vista, and the west by Centerton.
 The Northwest Arkansas National Airport is located to the southwest of Bentonville and is used to connect all of the northwest Arkansas region to the rest of the nation.
 For more than the last decade, Northwest Arkansas has been one of the fastest-growing regions in the United States.

 Climate

 Bentonville lies in the humid subtropical climate zone (Köppen Cfa) with influence from the humid continental climate type.
-Bentonville experiences all four seasons and does receive cold air masses from the north, however some of the Arctic masses are blocked by the higher elevations of the Ozarks.
+Bentonville experiences all four seasons and does receive cold air masses from the north.
 July is the hottest month of the year, with an average high of 89 °F and an average low of 66 °F. Temperatures above 90 °F are common, with a high of 100 °F occurring about once per year on average.
 January is the coldest month with an average high of 46 °F and an average low of 24 °F. The city's highest temperature was 114 °F, recorded in 1954.
 The lowest temperature recorded was -16 °F, in 1996.